dragonvedb/deltalore/content/Dess Holiday.md

 Two Spamton Sweepstakes pages reference Dess.
 /december/ is styled after Internet Explorer 404 page.
-/dess/ features a picture of a guitar and a music track called _findher.mp3_ Spamton also uses the word 'f1ndh3r' when talking about Dess during his Q&A.
+/dess/ features a picture of a guitar and a music track called _findher.mp3_